Hungarian pengő: Introduction of the pengő

 After the First World War, according to article 206 of the Treaty of Saint-Germain, the Austro-Hungarian Bank had to be liquidated and the Austro-Hungarian krone had to be replaced with a different currency, which in the case of Hungary was the Hungarian korona.
 This currency suffered a high rate of inflation during the early 1920s.
 A stabilisation program covered by a League of Nations loan helped bring down inflation, and the korona was replaced on 1 January 1927 by a new currency, the pengő, which was introduced by Act XXXV of 1925.
-It was valued at 12,500 korona, and defined as 3,800 to one kilogram of fine gold – which meant that the pengő was pegged to the gold standard, but without exchange obligation.
+It was valued at 12,500 korona, and defined as 3,800 to one kilogram of fine gold – which meant that the pengő was pegged to the gold standard, but was not convertible to gold.
 In the beginning the cover ratio (which included gold and – up to 50% – foreign exchange) was fixed at 20%, but this had to be raised to 33.3% within five years.
 This goal was reached quickly: the cover ratio was 51% on 31 July 1930.
 Later it decreased somewhat due to the economic and financial crisis caused by the Great Depression.
 Until then the pengő was the most stable currency of the region.

-After the Great Depression

-The effects of the Great Depression reached Hungary after 1930, with agriculture being affected the most.
-The pengő had to be devalued, and the country's debt increased.
-After a short period of recovery, war preparations – the most important of which was the Győr Program – had loosened the country's financial and monetary discipline, which in turn led to the depreciation of the pengő currency.
-The territories given back to Hungary by the First and Second Vienna Awards in 1938 and 1940 were economically less developed; this was an additional factor which aggravated the country's economic situation.